A North Yorkshire MP is confident his constituency will remain Conservative at the next election, even though current polling predicts a Labour gain.

 The MP added: “There are still substantial numbers of undecided people and others who have not yet really thought carefully about where they want to go and with more good economic news feeding through, including tax cuts then many I believe would rather support the party that has delivered substantial benefits for the country in the last 14 years.”

-The other candidates are David Bowes (Reform), Annette Hudspeth (Green), Asa Jones (Social Justice Party) and Mitchell Scollen (SDP).
+The other candidates include David Bowes (Reform), Annette Hudspeth (Green), and Asa Jones (Social Justice Party).